twentyOne2x/attnmarkets/docs/product/10m-arr.md

 - invoice factoring,
 - merchant cash advances,
-- and very short-term working capital.
+- very short-term working capital.

 In Web2:

-- Short-tenor merchant cash advances and receivables factoring often price at **flat fees per 30–90 days** that translate to **very high annualised APRs**, even if the headline merchant discount looks “only” like a few percent.
+- Short-tenor merchant cash advances and receivables factoring often price at **flat fees per 30–90 days** that translate to **very high annualised APRs**, even if the headline merchant discount looks like a few percent.
 - Underwriting is usually on:
   - card / PSP flows,
   - invoices,